fireinrain/github-trending/TrendsHist.md

 * 【2024-02-01】[holoiso-staging / releases](https://github.com/holoiso-staging/releases) - To whom shall install
 ## Rust

+* 【2025-08-14】[rathole-org / rathole](https://github.com/rathole-org/rathole) - A lightweight and high-performance reverse proxy for NAT traversal, written in Rust.
+An alternative to frp and ngrok.
+* 【2025-08-14】[j178 / prek](https://github.com/j178/prek) - ⚡ Better  pre\-commit , re\-engineered in Rust
 * 【2025-08-13】[rathole\-org / rathole](https://github.com/rathole-org/rathole) - A lightweight and high\-performance reverse proxy for NAT traversal, written in Rust  An alternative to frp and ngrok
 * 【2025-08-12】[SoundnessLabs / soundness-layer](https://github.com/SoundnessLabs/soundness-layer) - Soundness Layer is a decentralized verification layer built on Walrus and Sui.
 * 【2025-08-11】[SoundnessLabs / soundness\-layer](https://github.com/SoundnessLabs/soundness-layer) - Soundness Layer is a decentralized verification layer built on Walrus and Sui